ElOceanografo/Krill-APES/README.md

 # Krill-APES

-Exploratory studies using inverse methods to get krill abundances from multifrequency acoustics
+Exploratory studies using inverse methods to get krill abundances from multifrequency acoustics.